mybatis/cdi/README.md

 Basic usage is:

-Put the mybatis-cdi.jar it your .war applications Create a singleton or application scoped bean to provide your SqlSessionManager.
+Put the mybatis-cdi.jar it your .war applications.

+Create a singleton or application scoped bean to provide your SqlSessionManager.
 You must maintain your instance in ApplicationScope or Singleton scoped bean.
 Just retrieve the reference in the producer methods to avoid re-creation of the manager at injection time.

 	@ApplicationScoped